 - Master Node: the deployment mode of the Master node determines the management mode of your cluster.
 Two cluster modes Hosting and Independent deployment are available.
 For details, see Cluster Overview.

-- Billing Mode: pay-as-you-go is supported.
+- Billing Mode: pay-as-you-go and monthly subscription are supported.
 For details, see Billing Modes.

 - Configure the CVM based on the following information and click Next, as shown in the figure below.